Kernix13/Kernix13/README.md

 ## MY EDUCATION & EXPERIENCE

 - B.S.
-Operations Management, Drexel Univeristy 1992
+Operations Management, Drexel University 1992
 - 12+ years experience as an Inventory & Forecast Planner/Analyst in the manufacturing, distribution, and retail industries.
 - The companies I worked for varied in size from $10M to $4B annual sales.
-- Started my pet services business in 2008.
+- I started my pet services business in 2008.
 I had well over 200 clients and also hired 8 employees.
 - Currently taking courses on Udemy and [freeCodeCamp](https://www.freecodecamp.org/fccb4a9d0f6-135f-4a94-97f5-795068269ca7).
 - freeCodeCamp certifications:
   1. Responsive Web Design (issued July 2, 2021),